rogerblanton/aem-spa-cli/README.md

 - Include the [Adobe Public Maven Repository](adobe-public-maven-repo) in your maven settings
 - Might need to also install the archetype locally from https://github.com/adobe/aem-spa-project-archetype

-To use locally, run `npm link` to make aem-cli command work.

 Run with `aem-cli create` to create a new AEM SPA editor project.
 Answer the questions.
 Have fun.

 Will eventually be able to be installed with npm.